 I also started to pour in layers, allowing each to dry as it is really hot and I think this is also why my resin could not set.

 With these steps the next tray I made with dried flowers turned out nice!

 How to make coasters with epoxy

-Next I tested the mold for coasters – I love the shape, it’s trendy geode shaped coaster.
+Next, I tested the mold for the coasters – I love the shape, it’s a trendy geode-shaped coaster.
 I used some glitter to make a very basic design just to test the coasters.